neha-kay/Kiko-plus/_posts/2017-06-02-my-world-beliefs.md

 or
 *"I know I'm super insecure about X/have low self-esteem about it.
 And there is a way to get over it.
 I'll probably have to read a hundred books to find the 1 page that explains it, but in any case, the solution is out there -- I just have to dedicate the time to find it."*

-I strongly believe in the latter - that solutions do exist for really hard problems -- it's just a matter -sometimes years -- of finding them.
+I strongly believe in the latter - that solutions do exist for really hard problems -- it's just a matter of time -sometimes years -- of finding them.